Currently, you can centrally manage video resources in the media library. The major functions include:

 Note: If URL authentication is enabled, a video URL will expire after the authentication validity period has expired.
 You must refresh to obtain a new video URL.

 Note: Use the latest version of web player during actual operation.
-For version details, see Web player usage guide.
+For version details, see Web player.